Snoyark/Testing/WIP.md

 ### `dwo:denotedByPredicate <__attr__>`

-This identifies __object__ as the specific entity attribute that this codeset looks for
+This identifies __object__ as the specific entity attribute that this codeset looks for.

 ##### Case: `dwo:denotedByPredicate <countyShortName>;`